mhacks/mhacks-android/README.md

 If you plan on building this project for release, you'll need to add a `signingConfig` block to app/build.gradle with your keys.
 This will depend on how you plan on signing it.

+NOTE: You may need to clean your project and sync Gradle files before your first run. `Build > Clean project`

 Credits
 -----